 Both of the lower elementary levels include the pre-school and the first three school years, depending on the maturity of the individual child.
 A mixed-year group of about 30 children travels together along common paths of learning and life, but with individually designed learning contents.
 In addition to gym and craft lessons, this level also offers swimming lesson in the programme where possible.
 French is also integrated into the teaching starting in lower elementary Level.

-The middle level offers an individual and therefore stepless transition to the learning content of the top primary classes.
+The upper elementary level offers an individual and therefore stepless transition to the learning content of the top primary classes.
 In the transition zone between the two classes, the most important materials are therefore consciously available at both levels.
 As before, the

 autonomous, largely independent working out of learning content through independent work forms the key pillar of the lesson.
 In the 5th and 6th class, however, increasing numbers of targeted lesson sequences are also woven in to get the children used to other forms of teaching, such as teaching from the front, and examination techniques in optional preparation courses for Gymnasium, to ensure that transition to the senior level is smooth.